Common Birth Injury Questions

 What will a successful birth injury lawsuit provide?

 Successful birth injury lawsuits are important for a number of reasons.
 First and foremost, they hold negligent health care providers accountable for negligent and careless acts that cause harm, and can help ensure those types of mistakes are avoided in the future through the changes hospitals and other providers often enact after lawsuits.
 They are also critical to providing families with a sense of justice, and to providing financial compensation for their damages – including their economic damages (for things like medical expenses, lost income, and future medical or financial needs) and non-economic damages (which cover intangible losses and emotional injuries such as pain and suffering, mental anguish, and more).
-Because the outcome of a birth injury lawsuit is so important to families and their futures, working with proven attorneys becomes crucially important.
+Because the outcome of a birth injury lawsuit is so important to families and their futures, working with proven lawyers becomes crucially important.

 Do I need a lawyer?

 There are no laws requiring you to have legal representation when bringing a birth injury lawsuit, but working with a lawyer is one of the most effective ways to protect your rights and put yourself in the best position to maximize the outcome.
 Birth injury and medical malpractice lawsuits are known for being challenging legal cases, as they involve complex laws and very technical medical information that requires investigation, medical expert collaboration, and extensive experience to effectively build.
 These cases are also very expensive, since you will be required to have experts testifying in support of your case.
-By working with attorneys like those at Freidin Brown, P.A., you can benefit from caring and compassionate advocates who truly care about your future and making you whole, and who have the experience, resources, and connections required of these matters.
+By working with lawyers like those at Freidin Brown, P.A., you can benefit from caring and compassionate advocates who truly care about your future and making you whole, and who have the experience, resources, and connections required of these matters.
 We take care of everything from start to finish, and we put up all the costs and expenses associated with litigating your claim – and we are only reimbursed if we obtain a recovery for our clients.
-Our attorneys have a proven record in birth injury cases and are prepared to put our insight to work for you.
+Our lawyers have a proven record in birth injury cases and are prepared to put our insight to work for you.

 More Questions?
 Request a FREE Consultation!